 The ICRS Competency Framework

 We developed the Competency Framework by consulting many CR and Sustainability professionals, including in-house practitioners, consultants, and academics.
-We are grateful to Business in the Community for their CR Practitioner Competency Map, which we used as a starting point.
+In addition, we are grateful to Business in the Community for their CR Practitioner Competency Map, which we used as a starting point.

 We designed the Framework to help practitioners be successful by acting as a spring for creativity and ambition.
 It aims to help people have the impact they need to embed sustainability into their organisations’ core strategy.